List of California League stadiums

-Chukchansi Park was built in 2002 and is home to the Fresno Grizzlies.
+ONT Field in Ontario, California, is the home of the Ontario Tower Buzzers.

+John Euless Park, originally called Cardinal Field, was home to several teams in Fresno, California.

-There are eight stadiums in use by California League baseball teams, all located in California.
+There are eight stadiums in use by California League (CL) baseball teams, all located in California.
 The oldest stadium is Excite Ballpark (1942) in San Jose, home of the San Jose Giants.
-The newest stadium for the 2026 season will be ONT Field in Ontario, home of the Ontario Tower Buzzers.
+The newest stadium is ONT Field (2026) in Ontario, home of the Ontario Tower Buzzers.
 Two stadiums were built in the 1940s, three in the 1990s, two in the 2000s, and one in the 2020s.
 The highest seating capacity is 10,650 at Chukchansi Park in Fresno, where the Fresno Grizzlies play.
 The lowest capacity is 2,468 at Valley Strong Ballpark in Visalia, where the Visalia Rawhide play.

+Since its founding in 1941, there have been approximately 30 stadiums located among over 20 municipalities used by the league.
+Of the stadiums with known opening dates, the oldest to have hosted CL games was Fiscalini Field (1935) in San Bernardino, former home of the San Bernardino Stars and San Bernardino Spirit.
+ONT Field is also the newest, while Chukchansi Park also has the highest known seating capacity among all CL stadiums.
+The stadium with the lowest known capacity is Ventura College's baseball field in Ventura, former home of the Ventura County Gulls, which seats only 1,400.